ScienceOxford/micro-ant/PCB-files/info.md

 # Added
-  Schematic
-  Gerbers
+Schematic, Gerbers

 # To be added
-  Board file
-  KiCad custom libraries & footprints
-  Bill of Materials
+Board file, KiCad custom libraries & footprints, Bill of Materials